cctina516/fruit-gallery/README.md

 This project is deploying on Heroku.
 Click [https://fruit-gallery.herokuapp.com/](https://fruit-gallery.herokuapp.com/) to see the project.
 It will take up to a few seconds for the pictures to show.

+If got no 'Access-Control-Allow-Origin' error, visit [https://cors-anywhere.herokuapp.com/](https://cors-anywhere.herokuapp.com/) or [https://cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo) and click on the "Request temporary access to the demo server" button, to temporarily restore the full functionality of CORS Anywhere.

 ## Set up locally

 To run this project, install it locally using npm: